robertc60/Python-Dev/README.md

     st = "This will print if x is greater than y" if(x > y) else ("this will print if y is greater than x)

+**_Lesson 5: Loops_**

+learned how to build loops in python using while and for. also learned how to get the the loop index using enumerate

+     days = ["Mon", "Tue", "Wed", "Thu", "Fri", "Sat", "Sun"] for i,d in enumerate(days):
+        print(i, d)

+this would print the day of the week and the loop index. the day of the week would be held in d and the loop index in the variable i